mypapit/irisdemohtml5/README.md

 # Citation
 If you build upon your work based on this video or the source code, I wished that you could cite my work as:

-Ismail, M. H. (2020, June 16).
-Sample Implementation of Iris Classification with Weka J48 Decision Tree in HTML5 Mobile Web Application (with source code).
-Retrieved June 16, 2020, from https://github.com/mypapit/irisdemohtml5
+*Ismail, M. H. (2020, June 16).
+"Sample Implementation of Iris Classification with Weka J48 Decision Tree in HTML5 Mobile Web Application (with source code)".
+Retrieved June 16, 2020, from https://github.com/mypapit/irisdemohtml5*

 # License
 Copyright 2020 Mohammad Hafiz bin Ismail <mypapit@gmail.com>